machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### `ParamDescriptor`

-`ParamDescriptor` is a simple metadata holder for a single tool parameter.
+`ParamDescriptor` is a simple metadata holder for a single tool or prompt parameter.

 #### Purpose

-It carries the structured parameter information used by the provider to build a tool or prompt schema programmatically.
+It carries the structured parameter information used by the provider to build a schema programmatically.

 #### Constructor